 NOTE: The information displayed on this map is a snapshot of 31-10-2020 and is no longer up-to-date.
 Changes in the toilet data that have been applied in the meantime are not shown on this map.

-The total number of toilets in the Netherlands at 31-10-2020 is 6,900, of which 1,899 are located in city centres.
-In the city centers there are 260 public toilets and 1,639 open toilets.
-The average coverage rate is 53.1% (i.e. the part of the area within city centres that is within 250 meters of a toilet).
-The pop-ups from city centres talk about a target number of toilets.
-This has been calculated on the basis of the circular area of the 250 meter buffer.
-The starting point is that there should always be a toilet within 250 meters.
+The total number of toilets on 31-10-2020 in the Netherlands is 6,900, of which 1,899 are located in city centres.
+There are 260 public toilets in the city centres and 1,639 open toilets.
+The average coverage rate is 53.1% (i.e. the proportion of the area within city centres that is within 250 metres of a toilet).
+The city centre pop-ups refer to a target number of toilets.
+This is calculated on the basis of the circular area of the 250-metre buffer.
+The starting point is that there should always be a toilet within 250 metres.
 The target number is a minimum and does not take into account the possible disproportionate distribution of toilets.
-The map layer with city centres consists of clusters of CBS neighbourhoods.
-A neighbourhood belongs to a city centre if the name of the neighbourhood or district in which the neighbourhood is located is described as 'centre', 'inner city', etc.
+The map layer with city centres consists of clusters of CBS districts.
+A neighbourhood belongs to a city centre if the name of the neighbourhood or district in which it is located is described as "centre", "inner city", etc.